Lodging Type: Lodge

 Adventure sports here include canyoning, mountaineering and base jumping.
 Other activities include bird watching, visiting local villages, and entering into local daily experiences such as traditional cooking, beer making, farming, and visiting local markets.
 The walk down to the Saddique Amba Monastery, built by a monk named Welde Saddiqu in 1640, from the lodge is also a highlight.
 Simien lodge sponsors a number of projects for the local community including providing a well, school furniture and local buses, and initiating a 10km fun-run.
 In 2016, the lodge won the gold award for rural accommodation at the Skal Sustainable Tourism Awards, and the silver award for poverty reduction at the African Sustainable Tourism Awards.

-To request availability / quotation, add Simien Lodge, Simien Mountains, to your list.
+To find out more, or request a quotation, add Simien Lodge, Simien Mountains, to your list of favourites.

 Formed before the formation of the Rift Valley, the Simian Mountains were created by an outpouring of lava after a volcanic eruption between 40 and 25 million years ago, while the dramatic escarpment was created by an extended up-thrust that could have happened as much as 75 million years ago.
 The mountains are ...